It is the brand of a glucocorticoid steroid medication used to treat asthma and other breathing-related disorders.

 How effective is this medication?

-This medicine is very effective in the treatment of all the inflammatory diseases discussed above.
+This medicine is very effective in treating all the inflammatory diseases discussed above.

 Listed below are some of the most common side effects that were reported with the Budecort inhaler medication:

 - Acne and spots on the skin.